Model Standards for Grease Management

 The TCEQ has developed the "Let's Tackle the Grease in This Kitchen" poster, available in English and Spanish.

-View the poster (PDF) (Help with PDF) or order it in two-color, 11" × 14¼" format (request publication no. GI-290).
+View the poster (PDF) (Help with PDF) or order it in two-color, 11" × 14¼" format (request publication no. GI-290 for English, publication no. GI-290esp for Spanish).
 Camera-ready art is also available, so that you can customize the poster with your establishment’s name.
 Call 512-239-3100 or send an e-mail to TexasEnviroHelp@tceq.texas.gov to order camera-ready art.

 For more information on the TCEQ's Sanitary Sewer Overflow Initiative, visit the Sanitary Sewer Overflow Initiative website.